e1337geek/cta-highlights/README.md

 ### Fallback Chains

 Create intelligent fallback sequences when primary conditions aren't met.
-Each CTA can specify another CTA to try if its conditions fail.
+Each CTA can specify another CTA to try if its storage conditions fail.

+#### How Fallback Chains Work

+When a CTA with storage conditions and a fallback is configured:

+1. **Server-side** builds the entire fallback chain and inserts it as a JSON placeholder
+2. **Client-side JavaScript** evaluates storage conditions for each CTA in order
+3. The **first CTA** whose storage conditions pass (or has no conditions) is inserted
+4. If **no CTAs** match, the last CTA in the chain is inserted as a final fallback

+**Important Notes:**
+- Post type and category conditions are evaluated **server-side** (before the chain is built)
+- Storage conditions (localStorage/cookie) are evaluated **client-side** (in the browser)
+- Only CTAs that pass post type/category conditions are included in the fallback chain
+- Chain evaluation happens on page load for optimal performance

 #### Example: Gig Harbor Now Use Case

 1. **Newsletter Signup CTA**
    - Position: After 3rd paragraph
+   - Post Types: Post
-   - Conditions: User has NOT subscribed (`hasSubscribed != true`)
+   - Storage Conditions: `hasSubscribed != true`
    - Fallback: Donation CTA

 2. **Donation CTA** (Fallback #1)
-   - Position: Before 2nd-to-last paragraph
+   - Position: Uses primary CTA's position (After 3rd paragraph)
+   - Post Types: Post
-   - Conditions: User has NOT donated in last 30 days (`lastDonationDate < 30 days ago`)
+   - Storage Conditions: `lastDonationDate < [30 days ago]`
    - Fallback: Ad Placement CTA

 3. **Ad Placement CTA** (Fallback #2)
-   - Position: After 3rd paragraph
+   - Position: Uses primary CTA's position (After 3rd paragraph)
+   - Post Types: Post
-   - Conditions: None (always displays)
+   - Storage Conditions: None (always displays)
    - Fallback: None

+**User Experience:**
+- If user has not subscribed → Shows Newsletter Signup CTA
+- If user subscribed but hasn't donated recently → Shows Donation CTA
+- If user subscribed and donated recently → Shows Ad Placement CTA
+- All CTAs appear at the same location (primary CTA's position)

-**Chain Depth Limit**: 10 CTAs maximum to prevent infinite loops.
+**Chain Depth Limit**: 10 CTAs maximum to prevent infinite loops and circular references.

 ### Disabling Auto-Insertion